 Watch the entire process in this very informative video:

 With Colombia producing coffee beans that can be compared to any in the world, it wasn’t very difficult finding these top five Colombian coffee brands.

 Most of the owners of these products participate in fair trade agreements with the Colombian government.

 So, sit back while you sip your cup and know that you are doing your part to help make sure that the infrastructure in Colombia is being taken care of by the owners you are spending your money on.

 If you want proof, major review sites like Amazon have well over 200 reviews and 96% of the reviewers give either 4 or 5 out of 5 stars.
 Numbers like those just simply don’t exist for a taste based product.

 Usually for something as subjective as coffee taste, you typically see closer to 10% give negative reviews.

-These CoffeeCrazy Colombian Arabica coffee beans are organically grown and come in a medium to light roast.
+CoffeeCrazy grows these Colombian Arabica coffee beans organically and they come in with a medium to light roast.

 It seems that the reviewers can’t make up their mind.
 I think what is happening is that people who prefer dark consider this to be on the lighter side of medium roast.